pauldamjn/Cooperative-models/README.md

 # Getting started

-First make sure you have installed the Statistics and Machine Learning Toolbox on Matlab.
+First make sure you have installed Communications Toolbox and Statistics and Machine Learning Toolbox apps in Matlab.

 # Initial conditions